KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :alt: Add_color_clip

-Clicking :menuselection:`OK` adds the clip to the project tree.
+Clicking :menuselection:`OK` adds the clip to the project bin.
 The clip can then be dragged to the timeline.
 The duration of the color clip can be adjusted on the timeline.

 Title clips